scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator: [Shawn Graham](http://www.graeworks.net/)
 * Attribution Information: Shawn Graham is an assistant professor in the [Department of History](http://www.carleton.ca/history/) at [Carleton University](http://carleton.ca/).

 Graham describes an in-class assignment designed to "explore how knowledge is created and represented on Wikipedia, by working to improve a single article."
-Intended to provide deep understandings of how knowledge is created by and used via digital platforms, Graham's assignment was situated in a course exploring historical materials on the Internet.
-Graham's article reflects on the overall course and the specifics of the Wikipedia assignment with a particular focus on preparing students to engage with and critique the tools for wriitng history in our digital age.
+This assignment was situated in a course exploring historical materials on the Internet.
+Graham reflects on the overall course and the specifics of the Wikipedia assignment with a particular focus on preparing students to engage with and critique the tools available for writing history in our digital age.

-Graham's article is particularly useful as he outlines the context in which the assignment was situated into the broader course, the expected and unexpected outcomes, his rubric, and student feedback.
-Graham details the work invested in preparing students for the 2-course sessions assignment, which smooth the process of adapting the assignment for other courses.
+Graham's article is particularly useful in that it outlines how the assignment fit into the broader course, its expected and unexpected outcomes, his rubric, and shares student feedback.
+Graham details the work invested in preparing students for the 2-session assignment, which could smooth the process of adapting this idea for other courses.

 ### “Writing on Clay”